-It is positive that most of our staff live in the local area, and many are long term employees.
-Like other Boards, we are facing high levels of staff turnover and have
+It is positive that most of our staff live in the local area. and many are long term employees.
+Like other Boards. we are facing high levels of staff turnover and have challenges filling some roles.
+In some instances, we have to rely on agency

 Our staff have told us that they continue to experience stress and burnout and optimising wellbeing remains a key priority.
-The age profile of our staff is increasing and this will impact on our future workforce planning, particularly as we are facing increasing demand for our services in future have a combination of newer and older buildings, all of which require to be maintained.
-On occasion some need to be re-designed or replaced to accommodate changing service needs.
-We need to use our properties efficiently and flexibly as this enables us to accommodate growing patient populations, new models of care and new technologies.
-Our communities can continue to access our green spaces as part of our drive to improve wellbeing.
+The age profile of our staff is increasing and this will impact on our future workforce planning. particularly as we are facing increasing demand for our services in future